tc39/proposal-type-annotations/README.md

 There is one additional place where variables are declared and yet do not have a place for a type annotation: in import statements.
-This proposal would like to add the ability to have a type annotation there, even if this is not supported by the current typecheckers:
+This proposal would like to add the ability to have a type annotation there, even if this is not supported by the current type checkers:

 ```js
 import {foo: number} from 'abc'